norc-heal/heal-app-docs/docs/about/nav.md

 Within each tab, there is a User Status Message Box:
 ![](../app-screenshots/usmb-intro.PNG)

 The User Status Message Box will print out messages when you make certain selections or save changes to files (e.g., adding a result to a Results Tracker).
 The box will provide information on the status of changes and any errors that may occur.
 It will also provide helpful tips on next steps.
-This message box is another tool meant to help you through the process, so we advise you to review the messages produced whenever you make a change.
+This is another tool meant to help you through the process, so we advise you to review the messages and use the tips provided.

 ### Guide to Text Colors